 - Mental focus and concentration

 Most dogs naturally love to be touched.
-Gentle human touch is very healing and can bring connectedness that can lead a dog out of a downward spiral and into feeling the possibility of good health and a pain free life.
+Gentle human touch is very healing and can bring connectedness that can lead a dog out of a downward spiral and into feeling the possibility of good health and pain-free life.
 If a dog is constantly in pain, it’s hard for them mentally to see beyond that discomfort.
 Such a dog can become very grouchy and begin to dislike touch.
 It’s important to go slow and follow and take heed to the signs the dog is giving.

 Massage is the focused and intentional touch that manipulates both skin and muscle, to help the dog in healing.
 Each stroke is specific in pressure, direction and intention.
 The power of touch is both spiritual and physical.
 Massage is an energetic connectedness between the dog and practitioner where the body responds to the intention of the therapist.